 Depreciation and amortization 46 50

-Equity in earnings 24 22
+Equity in earnings (losses) (263) 22

 Other, net 10 9

-IBIT before item impacting comparability 19 19

-Item impacting comparability:

-Asset impairment by Azurix (287) -

-Loss before interest, minority interest

-and taxes $(268) $ 19
+Income (loss) before interest and taxes $(268) $ 19

 Revenues increased $16 million in the third quarter of 2001 compared to the third quarter of 2000 due to an increase in project revenues at EREC, partially offset by a decrease in revenues from Elektro which had curtailed power sales due to the reduction in available hydro-generated power.
 Cost of sales increased $42 million in the third quarter of 2001 compared to the third quarter of 2000 due to an increase in costs at EREC, partially offset by a decrease in costs at Elektro.
 Operating expenses, including depreciation, decreased due to reduced developmental activities partially offset by higher costs in EREC’s European operations.

-Item Impacting Comparability

-In the third quarter of 2001, Global Assets recognized a loss of $287 million related to asset impairments by Atlantic Water Trust (the parent of Azurix Corp.), an equity method investment.
+Equity in earnings (losses) for the third quarter of 2001, reflect the recognition of a loss of $287 million related to asset impairments by Atlantic Water Trust (the parent of Azurix Corp.), an equity method investment.
 These impairments primarily reflect Azurix’s planned disposition of its North American and certain South American service-related businesses.
-See Note 8 to the Consolidated Financial Statements for a discussion of Atlantic Water Trust.
+See “Unconsolidated Equity Affiliates” below for a discussion of Atlantic Water Trust.

 Broadband Services